Majunu: Release and reception

 The film opened in December 2001.
 Malathi Rangarajan of The Hindu wrote, "Majunu is a love story in a terrorist ambiance.
 The ambiance is undoubtedly different but surely the treatment could have been more gripping."
 Another critic wrote "The storyline is just stupid and should have never been.
 But Ravichandran makes a better director than a story-writer, and the movie is at least watchable."
 Chennai Online felt the film "would have turned into an engaging entertainer had the director not left so many loopholes in the script and narration, as he shuttles between depicting ‘love’ and ‘terrorism’".
 Cinesouth wrote "Majnu - A perplexing film, which kindles the filmgoer's interest a little".

-The film performed well commercially, releasing soon after a big-budget financial failure in Star for Prashanth.
+The film did not perform well commercially, following up as another failure for Prashanth, after the big-budget film Star.